nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_FIELD.md

 # Tilling the Field

+## Setup

+Have a terminal window open and change directory to `~/workspace/modern-farm`.

+Run `npm start test` to start the automated testing task.

+## Tilling Instructions

 1. Create a `scripts/field.js` module.
 1. In the module, define and export a function named `addPlant`.
 1. The `addPlant` function must accept a seed object as input.